 Reading Periods: Submissions may be sent at any time, year-round.

 Simultaneous Submissions: Abstract accepts simultaneous submissions.
 Submitters should immediately notify Abstract through the Activity feature of the submission system if work under consideration by Abstract is accepted elsewhere.

 Rights and Permissions: Following publication, all rights revert to the artist.
 In the event new work(s) published by Abstract are reprinted, Abstract asks to be credited as the site wherein the work first appeared.

-Response Times: Response times vary from one to twelve weeks.
+Response Times: Response times vary from four to six months.

 Submissions Fees: Abstract requires no submission fees at this time.
 Abstract is a magazine with the ambition of popularizing good literary and artistic work.
 Abstract desires to connect our audience members to our artists.
 Abstract is committed to publishing debut and emerging writers and artists as well as those already established.

 Payments to submitters: Abstract is strongly committed to promoting our artists' works and maintains a varied, sustained, and powerful social media program to serve that end.
 At present, Abstract offers no payment to contributors.